 Divide the cooked pork into smaller portions and store them in shallow containers.
 This helps to cool the meat down more quickly and evenly, reducing the risk of bacterial growth.

-See also How to cook canned oysters
+See also How to cook a pork roast for pulled pork

 3. Label and date: